Aboriginal life expectancy

 I always say that when we lose an old person, we lose a library… language and culture.—Lola Forester, Aboriginal radio presenter

-Aboriginal life expectancy comparison
+Comparing Aboriginal life expectancy is difficult

-Causes for this poor health and low life expectancy include:
+Causes for a low life expectancy include:

-- poor nutrition,
+- poor health and nutrition,

 - poor housing,